 Jamie believed in our ability to take on another capital expansion, in the height of the pandemic & it’s critical necessity to undertake now.
 As this was one that would renovate the KGH original homes to the same standard as the Salvatore House that was the best environment for the weakest patients to be close to their life saving care.
 He encouraged the board to take that step now, so that we could continue to serve as many guests as possible for the next 50 years.

 In retirement, his strong ties to KeyBank and the First Niagara Foundation encouraged our first ever gift of over $175,000 to launch the KGH50 campaign.
 Without that initial commitment, our confidence in this campaign could not be realized.
 Considered one of our largest long-term contributors, Jamie’s relationships has kept the KeyBank Foundation as an important partner as annual donors and bringing groups of volunteers to the house.
-Gail’s mother was also one of our first donors to our 2015 expansion campaign by lovingly naming one of our transplant recovery apartments in memory of Gail’s sister, Betty Granger and even donated Betty’s dining room table that served as the meeting place each night for guest gatherings that served as one of the most memorable parts for both families & volunteers.
+Gail’s mother, Betty Granger was also one of our first donors to our 2015 expansion campaign by lovingly naming one of our transplant recovery apartments in memory of Gail’s sister, Faye Granger who passed away in 2010, and even donated Faye’s dining room table that served as the meeting place each night for guest gatherings that served as one of the most memorable parts for both families & volunteers.
 Lastly, the Scotland’s were one of the first to become members of the Cyril & Claudia Garvey Society members by leaving Kevin Guest House in their will.

 Alongside these years-long efforts, Jamie and his lovely wife Gail volunteered at the house in countless ways: delivering flowers and homemade pies to donors, prepping for events, cleaning at the house, entering data during busy weeks, and attending nearly every event with a crew of new KGH friends.
 While we know he has moved on from the board to spend more time with family, Jamie and Gail will always have a special place in our hearts and homes.